Canada’s Dangerous Waters

 Why isn’t anyone stopping these ships?

-Shipping practices are today’s version of overhunting.
+Shipping practices are today’s version of overhunting orca.

-Right now, there is nothing to stop any ship from crossing the Canadian maritime border simply to dump waste into the sea kelp forest.
+To clarify, right now, there is nothing to stop any ship from crossing the Canadian maritime border simply to dump waste into the sea kelp forest.
 From orcas to plant life, nothing can escape this pollution and habitat destruction.

 Solutions on the horizon: *spoiler* you need to help